 If you are unable to pick up your packet at the expo, will call packet pick up is available for $25 and can be added on during the registration process.
 If you have any questions, please send an email to firstname.lastname@example.org .

-Overall prizes will be awarded to the top three men and women, determined by gun time.
+Overall prizes will be awarded to the top three men and women, determined off of net time.
 The awards will be given out at the Finish Line Festival.

 Age Group Awards